Office: 333 Boardman Hall

 Orono, ME 04469-5711

-Dr. Ranasinghe is an Assistant Professor in the School of Computing and Information Science and is affiliated with the National Center for Geographic Information and Analysis (NCGIA) at UMaine.
+Dr. Ranasinghe is an Assistant Professor in the School of Computing and Information Science and is affiliated with the Spatial Data Science Institute which is the successor to the National Center for Geographic Information and Analysis (NCGIA) at UMaine.
 He joined the School at the beginning of 2018.
 Previously, he worked as a Research Fellow at the National University of Singapore and the New York University (NYU Abu Dhabi).

 Ph.D.
 National University of Singapore (NUS) in 2013